-The name Pingo is a tribute to Garoa Hacker Clube, where it started (Portuguese skills needed to understand the link).
+The name Pingo is a tribute to Garoa Hacker Clube, where the project started (the words pingo and garoa are related in Portuguese).
 To our English-speaking friends we like to say that it means “pin, go!” – the main purpose of this package.

-In the examples above, pingo.udoo pingo.arduino.yun are drivers, and the respective Udoo and YunBridge are classes implementing the pingo.board.Board interface.
+pingo.udoo.udoo pingo.arduino.yun are examples of drivers, and the respective Udoo and YunBridge are extends the pingo.board.Board interface class.

 The following table lists the drivers currently planned or under development.

 |Arduino Firmata||remote||arduino||level 1||requires firmata protocol on any Arduino board|

 |Arduino Yún||on-board||experim.||requires Bridge sketch on the Arduino Yún|